binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ---
-title: Websocket connection
+title: WebSocket connection
-sidebar_label: Websocket connection
+sidebar_label: WebSocket connection
 sidebar_position: 1
 tags:
   - javascript
 keywords:
   - js
   - websocket-connection
-description: how to setup websocket connection with Deriv api?
+description: how to setup a WebSocket connection with Deriv api?
 ---

 :::caution

-If you're not familiar with websockets, please check out [our documentation](/docs/core-concepts/websocket).
+If you're not familiar with WebSockets, please check out [our documentation](/docs/core-concepts/websocket).

 :::

-### Setup
+### Set up a WebSocket connection

 To create a websocket connection, we want to use the Deriv websocket URL with an `app_id`.
 You can create your own app_id within your [dashboard](/dashboard) or keep the default `1089` app_id for testing.
 Keep in mind that eventually, you should make your own app_id.
 Especially if you would like to monetize your application.